American frontier: Indian Wars

 Indian wars have occurred throughout the United States though the conflicts are generally separated into two categories; the Indian wars east of the Mississippi River and the Indian wars west of the Mississippi.
 The U.S. Bureau of the Census (1894) provided an estimate of deaths:

 Historian Russell Thornton estimates that from 1800 to 1890, the Native population declined from 600,000 to as few as 250,000.
-The depopulation was principally caused by disease as well as warfare.
+The depopulation was principally caused by smallpox and other Infectious diseases.
 Many tribes in Texas, such as the Karankawan, Akokisa, Bidui and others, were extinguished due to conflicts with Texan settlers.
 The rapid depopulation of the Native Americans after the Civil War alarmed the U.S. government, and the Doolittle Committee was formed to investigate the causes as well as provide recommendations for preserving the population.
 The solutions presented by the committee, such as the establishment of the five boards of inspection to prevent Native abuses, had little effect as large Western migration commenced.

-Indian wars east of the Mississippi
+Indian Wars east of the Mississippi

-The Trail of Tears

-The expansion of migration into the Southeastern United States in the 1820s to the 1830s forced the federal government to deal with the "Indian question".
-The Natives were under federal control but were independent of state governments.
-State legislatures and state judges had no authority on their lands, and the states demanded control.
-Politically the new Democratic Party of President Andrew Jackson demanded the removal of the Natives out of the southeastern states to new lands in the west, while the Whig Party and the Protestant churches were opposed to removal.
-The Jacksonian Democracy proved irresistible, as it won the presidential elections of 1828, 1832, and 1836.
-By 1837 the "Indian Removal policy" began, to implement the act of Congress signed by Andrew Jackson in 1830.
-Many historians have sharply attacked Jackson.
-The 1830 law theoretically provided for voluntary removal and had safeguards for the rights of Natives, but in reality, the removal was involuntary, brutal and ignored safeguards.
-Jackson justified his actions by stating that Natives had "neither the intelligence, the industry, the moral habits, nor the desire of improvements".

-The forced march of about twenty tribes included the "Five Civilized Tribes" (Cherokee, Chickasaw, Choctaw, Creek, and Seminole).
-To motivate Natives reluctant to move, the federal government also promised rifles, blankets, tobacco, and cash.
-By 1835 the Cherokee, the last Native nation in the South, had signed the removal treaty and relocated to Oklahoma.
-All the tribes were given new land in the "Indian Territory" (which later became Oklahoma).
-Of the approximate 70,000 Natives removed, about 18,000 died from disease, starvation, and exposure on the route.
-This exodus has become known as the Trail of Tears (in Cherokee "Nunna dual Tsuny", "The Trail Where they Cried").
-The impact of the removals was severe.
-The transplanted tribes had considerable difficulty adapting to their new surroundings and sometimes clashed with the tribes native to the area.